 We use MyMathTest, which is a powerful online tool.
 MyMathTest continuously assesses student performance and activity and, using data and analytics, personalizes content to reinforce concepts that target each student’s strengths and weaknesses.
 MyMathTest uses adaptive learning which makes studying more efficient and individualized for each student.
 This ensures that students don’t spend time covering material they have already mastered and allows for students to stay on track to continue to progress and meet their goals.

-No, you don’t!
 The Peak Performance program is 100% online.
 Students can work from home, anywhere in the United States.
 The only requirements are the weekly time commitment and regular access to reliable internet.

-What are the eligibility requirements?
+What is the mission?
 Accordion Closed